-Atlanta Counseling and Psychotherapy
+Counseling and Psychotherapy in Atlanta

 Let's get started.

 Whether you’ve worked with a therapist before or are exploring counseling for the first time, you probably have questions.
 It is important to have the information you need to make a good decision when selecting a therapist.

 I welcome your questions — about your specific situation, about me or about my approach to therapy.
 Making things better can start with an email, or you can call me at(404) 874-8536.

 Everyone gets “the blues” from time to time, but if you find yourself feeling hopeless and unhappy for more than a few weeks, or if anxiety has become a problem, it’s likely time to get help from a psychotherapist.
 Similarly, stress is a part of life – unavoidable and with us to varying degrees on most days.
 But if stress has become a problem, getting help may be needed to get life back on track.
-We’ll work together, side-by-side, to make life better.Read more about depression and anxiety.
+We’ll work together, side-by-side, to get life on track.